-The epidemiology and risk factors for skin cancer, especially for melanoma, are well-characterized.
-Exposure to UVR is the major environmental risk factor for all types of skin cancer in exposed skin.
-The World Health Organization's International Agency for Research on Cancer has classified UVR, UVR-emitting devices, solar radiation, and indoor tanning devices as carcinogenic to humans with sufficient evidence linking their use to melanoma and other skin cancers.
+The epidemiology and risk factors for skin cancer, especially for melanoma, are wellcharacterized.
+Exposure to UVR is the major environmental risk factor for all types of skin cancer in exposed skin.^{44, 45} The World Health Organization's International Agency for Research on Cancer has classified UVR, UVR-emitting devices, solar radiation, and indoor tanning devices as carcinogenic to humans with sufficient evidence linking their use to melanoma and other skin cancers.46 risk of melanoma.47 Cumulative sun exposure, such as long-term outdoor occupational exposure, appears to increase KC risk, but not risk of melanoma.^{47, 48}

 Sunlight is the primary source of UVR exposure.
-Melanoma risk is associated with intense intermittent sun exposure and a frequent history of sunburn is associated with a 2-fold increased risk of melanoma.
-Cumulative sun exposure, such as long-term outdoor occupational exposure, appears to increase KC risk, but not risk of melanoma.
+Melanoma risk is associated with intense intermittent sun exposure and a frequent history of sunburn is associated with a 2-fold increased

 Another important source of UVR exposure, especially in adolescents, is the use of indoor tanning beds, which is associated with both KC and melanoma.
-Ever use of tanning beds is associated with a 1.7-fold increased risk of SCC, a 1.3-fold increased risk of BCC, and a 1.2-fold increased risk of melanoma.
-Associations with indoor tanning are stronger for persons with a younger age at exposure (1.8-fold increased melanoma risk for <35 years compared to $\ge 35$ years at first exposure).
-48
+Ever use of tanning beds is associated with a 1.7-fold increased risk of SCC,49 a 1.3-fold increased risk of BCC,49 and a 1.2-fold increased risk of melanoma.^{49, 50} Associations with indoor tanning are stronger for persons with a younger age at exposure (1.8-fold increased melanoma risk for <35 years compared to \geq 35 years at first exposure).51